Skip to main content

 CO2eq/week [kg]946628

-As show in the table, are saved 28 Kg of CO2eq per week for this cluster.
+As shown in the table, 28 Kg of CO2eq are saved per week for this cluster.
 So in a year (52 weeks), the CO2eq saved is -1456 Kg CO2eq.

 Conclusion